dream-num/univer/README.md

 ## Introduction

+Univer is an open source collabrative solution,  which aims to empower the collaboration capability into all systems.
+With Univer, users can synchronously edit the file content, making files flowing smoothly within different types of systems and avoid downloading and uploading Microsoft Office files anymore.

-🚀Univer, [Luckysheet 2.0](https://github.com/dream-num/luckysheet) upgrade version.
-A canvas-based javascript framework for building documents, spreadsheets, slides.
+We provide javascript part of code in the repository, including a canvas-based framework for building documents, spreadsheets, slides.

 > ⚠️ This project is still in development, only for testing and learning, not for production